William Hope (paranormal investigator)

-William Hope (1863 – 8 March 1933) was a pioneer of so-called "spirit photography".
+William Hope (1863 – 8 March 1933) was a pioneer of spirit photography.
 Based in Crewe, England, he was a member of the well known spiritualists group, the Crewe Circle.
 He died in Salford hospital on 8 March 1933.

 Biography

 As a young man Hope was employed as a carpenter, but he quickly came to prominence in paranormal circles after claiming to be able to capture images of spirits on camera.
 Hope produced his first spirit image in 1905.
 Soon afterwards he formed the Crewe Circle Spiritualist group, with himself as the leader.